saint-james-fr/strapi_ruby/README.md

 rake strapi_ruby:install
 ```

 This will generate a config file for you.
-If you're not using Rails, copy paste this code before using the gem.
+If you're not using Rails, copy paste the config code below before using the gem.

-Don't forget the trailing `/api` in your uri.
+##### IMPORTANT
-Don't finish with a trailing slash.
+Don't forget the trailing `/api` in your uri and don't finish it with a trailing slash.

 ```ruby
 # config/strapi_ruby.rb